graymo/KW-public-internet/README.md

 This project maps the location of public internet access sites in Kitchener-Waterloo.
 A special project for ConnectKW and SPCKW.

-Data is from the Community Information Centre of Waterloo Region.
+Location data is from the Community Information Centre of Waterloo Region.

 GRT route data from Region of Waterloo Open Data Portal.